1fish2/BBQTimer/README.md

 BBQ Timer is for Android 3.1 (HONEYCOMB_MR1) and later.
-If it has problems on your phone or tablet running Android 3.1 or later, send me the details (device type, Android version, screen size, problem symptom, and ideally an Android "Bug Report" file).
+If it has problems on your phone or tablet running Android 3.1 or later, send me the details (device type, Android version, screen size, problem symptom, and an Android "Bug Report" file if the app crashed).

 ## Usage Tips
 * Put the BBQ Timer widget on the Android lock screen for quick access (if you have Android 4.2